-- A. All recreational vehicles placed on sites within Zone A shall either: - 1. be on the site for fewer than 180 consecutive days; - 2. be fully licensed and ready for highway use; or, - 3. meet all standards of this ordinance and the elevation and anchoring requirements for "manufactured homes" in Section 12. - B. A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions.
+- A. All recreational vehicles placed on sites within Zone A and AE shall either: - 1. be on the site for fewer than 180 consecutive days; - 2. be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or, - 3. meet all standards of this ordinance and the elevation and anchoring requirements for "manufactured homes" in Section 12. - B. A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions.